maarten-pennings/mRPM/arduino/README.md

  - Flash it by it by pressing the Upload (green right arrow) button.
  - Quickly waive a white sheet of paper in front of the sensor.
 Its blue led should flash, and the matrix should show RPM numbers.
  - On the ESP8266 board, press the small button labeled Flash (not RST) to change units.
- - On tbe PC open the Arduino terminal to see the measurement process of the ESP8266.
+ - On the PC open the Arduino terminal to see the measurement process of the ESP8266.

 You should now have this [result](https://youtu.be/PuOR1rizvE4).

 Congratulations, you're done!

+## Implementation notes
+There is a separate document with some [implementation notes](implnotes.md).

+(end of doc)